dhthwy/r/README.md

 Sure be nice to rewind back to '20 when I at least felt a little bit alive and hopeful."

-"You should have defended me.
-You should know me well enough by now."

-"Let's remember that she shared very personal things, which I confided in her, about me to old friends of mine for the purpose of belittling and mockery, which went viral.
-Then attacked my family members and made them believe I harass and threaten women.
-I have no relations with my family anymore.

-She filed a restraining order against me and then threatened me with felonies.
-She got her entire family in on that.
-She's talked to reporters about me.
-She's had my life threatened on many occasions.
-Hell, her own actions played a role in my arrest!

-And inbetween these acts of diabolical, she makes the appearance of propriety, civility, kindness, and integrity.

-I'm sorry, she says.
-I promise I'll make it up to you, she says.
-But any step I take forward, slam steps back.
-Every single time.

-Has she made any real effort to help?
-No, she kept me in the dark, and I know well she was perfectly capable of showing me some light.
-It was a choice to keep me in the dark.
-And she continues to make that choice to this day.

-I never did do any harm her.
-I always tried to give her the benefit of the doubt.
-So why does she do it?
-Cause I was nice!
-Yeaaah I was all sorts of kind to her.
-But she repaid that kindness with her own special diabolical way.

-Believe me when I say that i've lost a LOT on the account of her.

-Then she gave away the only thing I possibly had with her.

-So when she puts her family members up to attack, to handle me, to put me in my place, it's just another leg in a destructive, nearly 5 years long, pattern.
-Yes you had a hit nerve.
-You can have your 100, I decline the 10."

 ![d](https://github.com/user-attachments/assets/63da7607-837f-46cf-a68f-8f91ff6c7d72)

 Do I look happy?
 I done forgotten how to smile.